■ Duties and responsibilities:

 The law in each province and territory requires that physicians and healthcare institutions maintain a treatment record for each patient.
 A recording made in the context of providing patient care is likely to be considered part of the clinical record.
 A recording of the clinical encounter can also be invaluable to a physician since it is likely the most accurate and reliable record of the encounter, though it is not a substitute for a physician’s notes.

-Physicians should prepare for patient recordings and consider adopting a policy on the use of smartphones and other recording devices in their offices.
+Physicians should prepare for patient recordings and consider adopting a policy on the use of smartphones and other recording devices in their private offices.

 Any policy should distinguish between what is allowed in public spaces and in private areas.
-As patient recordings in a public area of a physician’s office may result in allegations of a privacy breach, physicians should consider implementing a policy prohibiting patients from taking photos and making video and audio recordings in the waiting room or other public areas where patients and staff members are present.
+As patient recordings in a public area of a physician’s private office may result in allegations of a privacy breach, physicians should consider implementing a policy prohibiting patients from taking photos and making video and audio recordings in the waiting room or other public areas where patients and staff members are present.

 At a minimum, physicians should consider whether it is necessary to prohibit patients from taking photos and making video and audio recordings in the waiting room or other public areas to protect the privacy of patients and staff members.
 It is also important to inform patients of the policy.
 This could be done, for example, by posting it in the waiting room and examination rooms.